 In the center, there is a special place where you can try mekici, it is called Mekica i kafe and it is near the mosque.

-If you are fan of soups, there are many places you can try different kinds of them.
+If you are a fan of soups, there are many places where you can try different kinds of them.

 And lastly, very popular is the Kapana district.
 It is a very attractive place with many cafés and bars, just be careful, the prices are usually higher as many tourists visit this part.